-The mission statement of the Maritime Research Division (MRD) is to preserve and protect South Carolina's maritime archaeological heritage through research, management, and public education and outreach.
+The mission statement of the Maritime Research Division (MRD) is to preserve and protect South Carolina's maritime archaeological heritage through research, management, and public interaction.

 Responsibilities of the MRD include:

 - Create and maintain a research database of state underwater archaeology sites.

 - Oversee and implement the South Carolina Underwater Antiquities Act of 1991 (amended 2001).

 - Act in concert with the State Historic Preservation Office to ensure adequacy of underwater archaeological research and reports carried on in State waters by public or private organizations, individuals or other entities.